netgen-layouts/layouts-docs/upgrades/upgrade_070_080.rst

                                   enabled: false

 * User policies are introduced.
-To be able to manage user policies in legacy administration interface of eZ Publish, you need to activate the provided ``nglayouts`` legacy extension.
+To be able to manage user policies in legacy administration interface of eZ Platform, you need to activate the provided ``nglayouts`` legacy extension.
 If you're using eZ Platform UI, policy management is available automatically.